BeTechBo/Linux-process-manager/README.md

 To start the process manager in interactive mode: cargo run

-### To load a specific user profile (e.g., for strict monitoring):
+### To load a specific user profile:
 cargo run -- --profile strict_monitor.toml

 ## 🎥 See it in Action
 Watch the full system demonstration, including the alert system and context switching in real-time.
 [Here](https://youtu.be/MiIiJk5SSks)

 ## 📖 Architecture & Design
-For a deep dive into the system's design choices, including the PCB structure, memory safety guarantees, and scheduling analysis, please read the full technical report: [Here](./Technical_Report.pdf)
+For a deep dive into the system's design choices, including the PCB structure, memory safety guarantees, and scheduling analysis, please read the full technical report: [Here](./Project_Technical_report.pdf)

 ### 🔮 Roadmap & Future Improvements